University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_3.md

 Some of the important output files are:
 - The alignments in BAM format.
 Includes unmapped, multimapping reads (`snps.bam`)
-- The final annotated variants in VCF format (`snps.vcf')
+- The final annotated variants in VCF format (`snps.vcf`)
 - A simple tab-separated summary of all variants (`.tab`)
-- A version of the reference genome with all variants instantiated ('consensus.fa`)
+- A version of the reference genome with all variants instantiated (`consensus.fa`)

 To look at the alignment in BAM format: